Hey! A Gnat Bit Me!

 If the area around a gnat bite is very swollen, a doctor might prescribe a special cream or medicine by mouth.
 If you develop an infection from scratching the bite, he or she may also prescribe an antibiotic to clear up the infection.

-While it's very unusual for someone to have an allergic reaction to a gnat bite, you should tell an adult right away if you feel sick, have a hard time breathing, or get hives (red patches on the skin that sting and itch) on your skin.
+While it's very unusual for someone to have an allergic reaction to a gnat bite, you should tell an adult right away if you feel sick, have a hard time breathing, or get hives (red patches on the skin that sting and itch).
 The doctor can treat allergic reactions with medicines.

 How to Avoid Getting Bitten